top of page

 Daniel's first sparkling wine.
 From younger vines and declassified Spatburgunder in the Dhroner Hofberg Grand Cru vineyard.
 A blend of two vintages, 2015 and 2016, fermented and aged for 20 months in five year old barrique, then refermented and aged on lees in bottle before being disgorged without dosage.

-“This golden-colored Sekt has still quite some active mousse and offers a rich and aromatic nose of blueberry, almond, hazelnut, spices, herbs, candied orange zest, hay, and mint.
+“This golden-coloured Sekt has still quite some active mousse and offers a rich and aromatic nose of blueberry, almond, hazelnut, spices, herbs, candied orange zest, hay, and mint.
 The wine has quite some intensity, broadness, and presence on the palate, which is however wrapped into zest and mousse at the moment.
 The finish is powerful and still has some tartness and herbal elements in need of integration.
 It will need at least another year in bottle to fully shine.
-2023-2027” - Mosel Fine Wines
+2023-2027”